 For example, say you type, "How tall is Bono," into a search engine.
 The results would come up quickly to tell you that he is five foot six inches tall.

 Then you typed in "Where does he live?"
 Because you only typed in "he" instead of "where does Bono live," most search engines will bring up strange articles that might have nothing to do with your initial query.
 They won't understand that you're still talking about Bono.

-This is what we mean by extended conversational search.
-It does exist in certain major engines, and it very well may be the next step towards a truly conversational search experience.
+This is what we mean by conversational AI in search.
+Especially following the rise of ChatGPT, businesses are taking the next step towards a truly conversational search experience.

 A search engine optimization technician is an incredibly specialized and tactical position.
-And with major search engines changing and not releasing the details of how their algorithms analyze and choose articles, it can sometimes be a bit like shooting in the dark.
+And with major search engines changing and not releasing the details of how their algorithms analyze and rank content, it can sometimes be a bit like shooting in the dark.

-What we do know is that as NLS continues to advance and become more prominent, there are a few ways your company website can set itself up to be popular amongst search queries.
+What we do know is that as NLS continues to advance and become more prominent, there are a few ways your company website can set itself up for custom search success.

 Primarily, focus on creating in-depth and detailed content.
 While NLS doesn't rely on meta keywords like search engines before, it still looks for phrases that relate to the search input.

 Suppose, for instance, you have a photography business that specializes in weddings.
 You might want content on your website that includes popular search phrases such as "who are the best wedding photographers in Los Angeles?"
 Instead of simple key phrases like "wedding" and "photographer."

 Another strong idea is to feature potential search questions on a Frequently Asked Question (FAQ) page.
 This is a more natural way to include potential search queries.
 For instance:

 How much would it cost to hire a wedding photographer?